han-steve/dotfiles/README.md

 zsh bootstrap.sh
 ```

 This should take care of everything.
 Afterwards, restart your iTerm, change the font to PowerLine in Profiles -> Text, change Appearance -> General -> theme to minimal and tab bar location to bottom, use base16_ command to change the theme, and you are good to go!
+(For example, type in base16_material in the iTerm window and see the effects!)

 To fully set up the nvim integration, run vi, type :PlugInstall (before you do this, you would see errors from COC).